Home

 Product details

-Jana Prikryl's poems contend with displacement and domestic upheaval in a style both fluid and inexorable.
+Jana Prikryl's poems wrestle with problems of power and selfhood in a style both fluid and inexorable.
 The Channel, the poet's fourth collection and her UK debut, is in deep conversation with King Lear, listening for Cordelia as a person banished from home, whose nearest relations know love only as a form of control.
 The play depends on her silence, but outside of the play her voice may make us audible to ourselves.
-The book thinks, brilliantly and dynamically, about authority familial and cultural, about illnesses of mind and of body, about violent storms, and flights across borders and languages.
+These poems contemplate, brilliantly and dynamically, authority familial and cultural, illnesses of mind and of body, flights across borders and languages, on nights lit only by violent storms.

-Jana Prikryl is the author of The Channel, Midwood, No Matter and The After Party.
-The recipient of fellowships from the Guggenheim Foundation and the Fondation Jan Michalski, among other honours, she is the executive editor at The New York Review of Books.
-Prikryl was born in the former Czechoslovakia and raised in Canada.
-She lives in Brooklyn with her son.
+Jana Prikryl is the author of the poetry collections The Channel, Midwood, No Matter and The After Party.
+A Guggenheim Fellow, among other honours, she is the executive editor at The New York Review of Books.
+Prikryl was born in the former Czechoslovakia, grew up in Canada and now lives in Brooklyn with her son.